hxz393/BrutalityExtractor/README_EN.md

 The downloaded compressed file needs to be decompressed before running the executable file, otherwise the configs will not be saved.

 ## Self-packaging

-Manual compilation requires pre-installed `Python 3.10` or higher and the `pyinstaller` lib.
+Manual compilation requires to be pre-installed `Python 3.10` or higher and the `pyinstaller` lib.
 Install other dependencies as needed, always using the latest version.

 Compilation steps are as follows: